Jaykul/PTUI/README.md

 - `Show-Box` which allows drawing a box, with an optional title.
 - `Select-Interactive` which combines the two and:
   - Switches to the alternate buffer and back
-  - Draws a box (with an optional title)
+  - Draws a box (with an optional title).
+This might be redundant.
-  - Shows a list in the box and lets you select one.
+  - Shows a list in the box and lets you select one or more.
 It uses Format-Table to make the list (for now).
+  - Scrolls if there are too many items for the screen
-  - Returns the actual selected item!
+  - Returns the actual selected item(s)!
+  - Select by pressing space, or just hit enter to return the current item

 Things that don't work, for instance:

-- `Show-List` (and therefore, `Select-Interactive`) doesn't scroll (if there's more items than fit on a screen height).
-That means it basically doesn't work if there are more items than `$Host.UI.RawUI.WindowSize.Height - 2`
 - The highlights on `Show-List` don't have a "width" so they're only as wide as the text of the item
-- There's no multi-select option
 - There's no way to specify which properties are shown
 - You can't type text to select matching items
 - There's no filtering